nguyenwinle/resume/README.md

 #Resume

-This project is a resume that is built using mostly javasctipt.
+This project is a resume that is built using mostly javascript.

 ##Instructions